KurioApp/jobs/Data-Science-Engineer.md

 Oh, and mostly, we use Python.

-## The Data Science Team
+## The Business Intelligence Team

 In this team, you will get to work on both engineering-related tasks and data science-related tasks.

 The **data-science-related tasks** might include:

 - Maintain, and if possible, improve existing models (retrain) used in production environment
-- Opportunities for researching state-of-the-art machine learning models (i.e. [Named-Entity-Recognition](https://www.sciencedirect.com/science/article/pii/S1877050918314832))
+- Opportunities for researching state-of-the-art machine learning models
 - Working with data analysis projects along with our data analysts

 The **engineering-related tasks** are **developing services** that use the model in the **production** environment.
 Some examples of engineering-related tasks include: